SantaMinus/AWS-course/README.md

 ### Solution Optimization

-However, when there is more than one instance, it brings new challenges, such as the following:
+When there is more than one instance, it brings new challenges, such as the following:

 - **Replication process** – The first challenge with multiple EC2 instances is that you need to create a process to replicate the configuration files, software patches, and application across instances.
 The best method is to automate